qugank/sketch-lattice.github.io/README.md

   ```

 ## Bibtex:
-If you have some inspirations for your work, we would appreciate your quoting our paper.
+Thank you for citing our work if it is helpful!

     @inproceedings{yonggang2021sketchlattice,
         title={SketchLattice: Latticed Representation for Sketch Manipulation},